josephbeuysmum/Dertisch/README.md

 	import Dertisch

-	extension SomePresenter: FZPresenterProtocol {
+	extension SomePresenter: DTWaiterProtocol {
-		var closet: FZPresenterCloset? { return closet_ }
+		var closet: DTWaiterCloset? { return closet_ }
 	}

 	struct SomePresenter {
-		fileprivate var key_: FZKey!
+		fileprivate var key_: DTKey!
-		fileprivate var closet_: FZPresenterCloset!
+		fileprivate var closet_: DTWaiterCloset!

 		init() {
-			key_ = FZKey(self)
+			key_ = DTKey(self)
-			closet_ = FZPresenterCloset(self, key: key_)
+			closet_ = DTWaiterCloset(self, key: key_)
 		}
 	}

-The `closet_` property in a model class, interactor, or presenter needs its accompanying `key_` property to access the properties stored within it, and because both are fileprivate properties, only the owning object - the `SomePresenter` struct in the above example, say - can access it.
+The `closet_` property in a model class, headChef, or waiter needs its accompanying `key_` property to access the properties stored within it, and because both are fileprivate properties, only the owning object - the `SomePresenter` struct in the above example, say - can access it.

 There are four additional functions that can be implemented if required.

-	extension SomePresenter: FZPresenterProtocol {
+	extension SomePresenter: DTWaiterProtocol {
 		...
-		func viewLoaded() {}
+		func dishCooked() {}
-		mutating func populate<T>(with data: T?) {}
+		mutating func serve<T>(with data: T?) {}
-		func viewAppeared() {}
+		func dishServed() {}
-		mutating func deallocate() {}
+		mutating func cleanUp() {}
 	}

 These functions are hopefully self-explanatory, and they are called in the order they are listed above.

-A boilerplate `Dertisch` ViewController looks like this:
+A boilerplate `Dertisch` Dish looks like this:

 	import Dertisch

-	class SomeViewController: FZViewController {}
+	class SomeDish: DTDish {}

-ViewControllers are the only classes in `Dertisch` to utilise inheritance, each `Dertisch` ViewController being required to extend the `FZViewController` class.
+Dishs are the only classes in `Dertisch` to utilise inheritance, each `Dertisch` Dish being required to extend the `DTDish` class.
 This is because Swift view components are already built on multiple layers on inheritance, so there is nothing more to be lost by using inheritance.
 The rest of the library, uses `protocol`s and `extension`s exclusively.

 ---------------------
 Indepth Documentation